 Stuart completed his Physician training at the Princess Alexandra Hospital before undertaking advanced training in Cardiology at the Princess Alexandra and Royal Brisbane and Women’s Hospitals in Brisbane.
 He then undertook two years of Interventional Cardiology Fellowship training at the Princess Alexandra Hospital in Brisbane and Sir Charles Gairdner Hospital in Perth, Western Australia.

 Stuart’s fellowship training exposed him to a high volume of interventional cardiology procedures including complex cardiac intervention, acute emergency percutaneous coronary intervention (i.e. emergency intervention for heart attack), advanced multimodal coronary imaging, structural heart and valve intervention and novel invasive therapies for resistant hypertension.
+Additionally he was introduced to early structural heart interventions for aortic valve stenosis and mitral valve regurgitation.

-Stuart is committed to providing patient focused, evidence based care for his patients.
+Stuart is committed to providing patient focused, evidence-based care for his patients.